Probing the Ginzburg-Landau Potential for Lasers Using Higher-order Photon Correlations: 3. Theory

 where $d^2\alpha\equiv d{\rm Re}[\alpha]\cdot d{\rm Im}[\alpha]=dxdy$.
 Furthermore, for class-A lasers, we assume that the potential function $F(\alpha)$ can be given by the Ginzburg-Landau (GL) type around the lasing transition:

-where $I\equiv|\alpha|^2$ is used.
+where $I\equiv|\alpha|^2$ is used and $b>0$.
 As is well known for the GL theory, $a>0$ represents the normal phase (or the trivial phase), where the potential minimum is located at $I=|\alpha|^2=0$.
-Meanwhile, $a<0$ is the ordered phase with a broken symmetry, where the potential has a Mexican hat shape, and its minimum is at $I=|\alpha|^2=-a/2b$.
+Meanwhile, $a<0$ is the ordered phase with a broken symmetry, where the potential has a Mexican-hat shape, and its minimum is at $I=|\alpha|^2=-a/2b$.
 We note that the GL type potential in Eq. (\ref{GL_F}) is homogeneous and does not have a ``kinetic term" such as $c(\nabla\alpha)^2$, which is because we are considering single-mode lasers.
+The ``kinetic term" may play an important role in inhomogeneous systems such as multi-mode lasers \cite{Haken1977} or coupled laser arrays \cite{Gartner2019}.
 The absence of the ``kinetic term" makes integration very easy.
-The ``kinetic term" may play an important role in inhomogeneous systems such as multi-mode lasers \cite{Haken1977} or coupled laser arrays \cite{Gartner2019}.